The Holy Grail Press

 The next place Charley went was the forest,

-where he saw the deer hiding in the thickets,
+where he saw deer hiding in the thickets,

 while honeybees flew busily about